nicolas-kuechler/doe-suite/README.md

 By default, after an experiment is complete, all resources created on AWS are terminated.
-To deactivate this default behaviour, provide the flag: `awsclean=false`.
+To deactivate this default behavior, provide the flag: `awsclean=false`.

-Creating resources on AWS and setting up the environemnt takes a considerable amount of time and so in particular for debugging and short experiments it can make sense to not terminate the instances.
-If you use this flag, be sure to check manually that instances are terminated when you are done.
+Creating resources on AWS and setting up the environment takes a considerable amount of time.
+So, for debugging and short experiments, it can make sense not to terminate the instances.
+If you use this flag, be sure to check that instances are terminated when you are done.

 Example:
 ```sh